 This ultimately reduces the number of database operations that need to be performed during execution of your microflow, thus enhancing performance.

 If you find that your microflow has a large number of objects to loop over, or especially if your microflow has nested loops, execution time can escalate quickly.
-In this situation, think about your Domain Model architecture, and how an additional entity, attribute, or association might make it simply to accessing the information you need.
-You might also be able to more effectively use xpath rather than search in a loop for a particular object.
+In this situation, think about your domain model architecture and how an additional entity, attribute, or association might make it more simple to access the information you need.
+You might also be able to more effectively use XPath rather than search in a loop for a particular object.